High school diploma or equivalent is required

 9. Performs other duties and responsibilities as required.

-EDUCATION: Ability to read, write and follow instructions.
-Qualified by education, training or experience to work with the neonate, infant, toddler, pre-schooler, school-age, adolescent, adult and/or geriatric patient population as specialty assignment dictates.
+EDUCATION: High school diploma or equivalent.
+Completion of an approved Lab Liaison Technician or Phlebotomy Technician training program.
+Qualified by education, training or experience to work with the neonate, infant, adolescent, adult and/or geriatric patient population as specialty assignment dictates.

 LICENSE OR CERTIFICATION: Current CPR/BLS certification required.